-In this tutorial we will show you how to install and configuration of Oxwall on your Ubuntu 15.04 server.
-For those of you who didn’t know, Oxwall is an open-source social networking software platform which is very flexible and very easy to use.
-It is written in PHP and uses MySQL as database to store its data.
+In this tutorial, we will show you how to install and configuration of Oxwall on your Ubuntu 15.04.
+For those of you who didn’t know, Oxwall is an open-source social networking software platform that is very flexible and very easy to use.
+It is written in PHP and uses MySQL as a database to store its data.
 Many plugins are available in the Oxwall Store in order to improve the basic functionality of the social networking platform.
 Oxwall is used for a wide range of projects starting from family sites and custom social networks to collaboration tools and enterprise community solutions.

 Install Oxwall on Ubuntu 15.04

 Step 1.
 First make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.